J-omi/MemoryTileGame/README.md

 - Make the game less vulnerable to changing the scores

 ## Running the game
 The game can be run locally if interested as it doesn't require the node server until after the game is done and the user is wanted to submit their score into the database/server.
+[I also hosted the frontend on my website](http://joygomi.com/memoryTiles.html) (Be aware there is sound and it can be loud).